Daurient13/SMS-Spam-Classifier/README.md

 ### Why Preprocessing
 Vocabuary will be used as a feature.
 Example(in indonesian language):

-- Ini adalah pensin       -
+- Ini adalah pensil
 - Ini adalah pulpen
 - Saya beli pensin ini
 - Saya beli pulpen itu
+Tokens:
+- Ini
+- adalah
+- pensil
+- pulpen
+- saya
+- beli
+- itu
+This means that only with these tokens we can make the text sentence above.
+Then the token/vovabuary will be compiled into a table

 # Import Package